 Damp and Condensation Mould

-Damp and condensation mould is not one thing, they are two separate things, but are both potential hazards.
+Damp and condensation mould is not one thing, it's two separate things, which are both potential hazards.

-We have systems in place to make sure homes are free from hazardous levels of damp and condensation mould, and to identify and deal with cases promptly and effectively.
+We have systems in place to help make sure that your home is free from hazardous levels of damp and condensation mould and to identify and deal with cases promptly and effectively.

-In the vast majority of cases mould grows as a result of condensation, but condensation can be made worse by damp.
+In most cases, mold growth is a result of condensation, though it can be made worse by damp.

 The most effective way to keep a property free from condensation mould is to reduce the level of condensation as much as possible through heating and ventilating the home and to wiping down any residual condensation that does form on surfaces.